 Weimaraner puppies have voracious appetites, but you should not cater to it!
 Be sure to follow the feeding instructions based on their current age and/or body weight.
 Weimaraners are naturally thin and muscular dogs, but they can become overweight when overfed.

 Keeping their body condition optimal will also encourage the development of healthy hips.
 It is recommended to feed Weimaraner puppies a “large breed” specific diet.
-There are many available on the market, but I recommend Ideal Balance Large Breed Puppy Chicken and Brown Rice Recipe as the best dog food for Weimaraner puppies.
+There are many available on the market, but I recommend Hill's Science Large Breed Puppy Food as the best dog food for Weimaraner puppies.

-If you are interested in a natural dog food with real meat as the first ingredient, look no further than Hill’s Science Diet’s Ideal Balance Line.
-Hill’s has been a leader in pet nutrition since the early 1900’s.
+If you are interested in natural dog food with real meat as the first ingredient, look no further than Hill’s Science Diet’s Ideal Balance Line.
+Hill’s has been a leader in pet nutrition since the early 1900s.

-Eukanuba Large Breed Puppy Food is another good option for the best dog food for Weimaraner puppies.
-Eukanuba’s large breed puppy formula is a great value.
-It’s large-shaped kibble perfect for larger puppy mouths and an impressive nutritional pedigree.
+The Eukanuba Large Breed Puppy Food is another good option for the best dog food for Weimaraner puppies.
+Eukanuba’s large breed puppy formula is of great value.
+It’s large-shaped kibble perfect for larger puppy mouths and has an impressive nutritional pedigree.

 All dogs, but especially large, bloat-prone dogs can benefit from this puppy food’s prebiotic ingredients for optimal digestive health.
 High levels of DHA from fish oil will have your Weimaraner’s coat shining like a newly minted coin.

-For dogs in this category I recommend Nutro Large Breed Adult Chicken and Brown Rice Dry.
+For dogs in this category, I recommend Nutro Large Breed Adult Formula.
 Nutro’s large breed adult is a tasty, moderate protein (21%) dry dog food with a good track record.
 Large breed dogs tend to eat a lot, so this food will give you the most “bang” for your buck.

 One of the reasons I like this best dog food for Weimaraner dogs is because Nutro has a clever, easy-to-follow feeding chart.
-The dog’s daily ration is determined not only by their body weight, but by their activity level.
-They also include a body condition guide to help you tweak your dog’s nutrition based on if they are underweight, ideal or overweight.
+The dog’s daily ratio is determined not only by their body weight but by their activity level.
+They also include a body condition guide to help you tweak your dog’s nutrition based on if they are underweight, ideal, or overweight.

-If your Weimaraner is very active, enjoying running a 5K a couple of times a week or is an avid hunter – invest in a food that will keep up with them.
+If your Weimaraner is very active, enjoys running a 5K a couple of times a week, or is an avid hunter – invest in a food that will keep up with them.
 Dogs primarily burn carbohydrates and fat as fuel at rest and during short, intense bursts of exercise.

 Their sporting dog formula has excellent reviews and contains a higher level of protein (30%) and fat (20%) to keep your Weimaraner running strong.
 Eukanuba also has crafted this food with their 3D Dentadefense kibble structure, which has been clinically shown to reduce dental tartar in 28 days.

-If your sporting dog has tummy troubles or sensitive skin, it may be best to try a high protein diet that contains fewer potential allergens.
+If your sporting dog has tummy troubles or sensitive skin, it may be best to try a high-protein diet that contains fewer potential allergens.
 If your dog falls into this category, I would recommend Natural Balance L.I.D.
-High Protein Lamb Formula.
+High Protein Formula.

 If your senior is doing well and isn’t showing signs of aging, it is best to continue to support their body systems the best you can.
 For adult and senior Weimaraners, Natural Balance’s Synergy formula stands out.